Want to work on your skills and technique?

 Want to add some variety to your drum sound?

-So why get one?
-You can practice (almost) silently, anywhere, without needing a drum kit!
+You can practice (almost) silently, anywhere, without needing a real drum kit.
 You’ll save your ears, keep your neighbours happy, and you’ll hear each stroke on the pad a lot clearer than on a real kit.
-They’re also perfect for practicing rudiments – sit in front of the TV and work on your chops for hours.
-Use a metronome and track your progress to get great results.
-Click here for a list of great practice drum pad rudiments.

 For a great mesh drum pad, the Sabian Quiet Tone Mesh pad is the best choice.
 Sabian normally make cymbals, but they’ve done a great job with this drum pad.
-Importantly, Sabian’s mesh drum practice pad is super quiet, and it can be tuned, which means you’ll have full control over the amount of stick rebound.
+Importantly, Sabian’s mesh drum practice pad is super quiet (much quieter than rubber).
+It can be tuned, which means you’ll have full control over the amount of stick rebound.
 You can to tune the Sabian Quiet Tone pad tight for a sensitive playing surface, or really low for building more strength and endurance.
-As a bonus, these mesh pads have a really good price and solid build quality.
+As a bonus, these mesh practice pads have a really good price, and solid build quality.
 The Sabian Quiet Tone mesh drum practice pad can be mounted to a snare stand, played on your lap, or on a table-top thanks to its non-slip rubber feet.

 Tip: Don’t have a practice drum pad?
 Use a pillow instead: for super silent practicing and strength building.
 Even if you DO have a practice pad, playing on a pillow is a great workout for your hands.